WomensCodingCircle/CodingCircleJavascript/README.md

 **Project** We create a website to recommend a TV show based on the users birth year

 ## Lesson 4 Arrays and Loops
-In this lesson you will learn about arrays, for loops, and while loops **Project** We create a censor website that checks for bad words
+In lesson four you will learn about arrays, for loops, and while loops **Project** We create a censor website that checks for bad words

 ## Lesson 5 Functions
-In this lesson you will learn about writing and using function **Project** A haunted website, watch out for ghosts
+In lesson five you will learn about writing and using function **Project** A haunted website, watch out for ghosts

+## Lesson 6 Objects
+In lesson six you will learn about objects and their properties and methods.
+**Project** A website that creates an acrostic poem with the user's name.